learn-co-curriculum/git-interview-baseline/INTERVIEW_INSTRUCTIONS.md

 The README has numerous areas for improvement.

-Please fork this repo and make edits to improe the README.md file.
+Please fork this repo and make edits to improve the `README.md` file.

 Leverage the power of `git` to document your thought process.
 Upon completion, please email your Flatiron contact with the URL to your fork.